How to Grow and Care For Zebra Succulents

 As long as the soil dries out between watering and the zebra is planted in a pot that is proportional to its size then it should be okay and the plant can start actively growing again when the temperatures cool.

-It is during the Spring and Fall that they are more likely to grow off sets which can be used for propagation.
+It is during the Spring and Fall that they are more likely to grow offsets which can be used for propagation.

-Growth of zebra succulents in Winter can be slower in response to fewer hour of light.
+Growth of zebra succulents in Winter can be slower in response to fewer hours of light.
 Water zebra succulents once every 3 or 4 weeks in Winter.

 Optimal Temperature Range and Rate of Growth